cepdnaclk/e19-co502-RV32IM-Pipeline-Implementation-Group1/README.md

 # RV32IM Pipeline Processor Implementation

-A complete 5-stage pipelined RISC-V processor implementation supporting the RV32IM instruction set architecture, synthesized for the SKY130 130nm process technology.
+A complete 5-stage pipelined RISC-V processor implementation supporting the RV32IM instruction set architecture, synthesized for multiple process technologies.

 ## Overview

 This project implements a pipelined RISC-V processor with hazard detection and forwarding units, designed for the CO502 Advanced Computer Architecture course.
-The design has been verified through simulation and synthesized using Synopsys tools targeting the SKY130 open-source PDK and others.
+The design has been verified through simulation and synthesized using Synopsys tools targeting various process technologies including open-source PDKs.

 ## Features